Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

-\bheading{Kolmogorov\text{-}Smirnov Test for Anomaly Detection.} Hence, we propose a new approach for detecting anomalies from the reconstruction errors, without the Gaussian assumptions.
-We propose using the Kolmogorov\text{-}Smirnov test to determine if the reconstructed error distribution is the same distribution as the reference error distribution (Section \ref{sec:solution:predictwithDNN}).
-Suppose the reference reconstruction error distribution is $D_1$ and the reconstruction error distribution on the questioned sequence is $D_2$.
-We sample $n$ and $m$ independent samples from the two distributions, respectively.
-We calculate the KS test statistic, i.e., $D_{m,n} = sup_{x} |F_{n}(x)-F_{m}(x)|$.
-Then we define a significance level $p$ for this test, i.e. the probability of detecting a difference under the null hypothesis that samples are drawn from the same distribution.
-We reject the null hypothesis, i.e., recognize that the samples as anomalies, if the inequality in Eq (\ref{equ:KStestinequ}) holds.
-The KS test eliminates previous unrealistic Gaussian assumptions and significantly improves the accuracy in our experiments.
+Suppose the reference and questioned RED are $D_1$ and $D_2$.
+We draw $m$ and $n$ independent samples from the two distributions, respectively.
+We calculate the KS test statistic, i.e., $D_{n,m}$ in Eq \ref{equ:KSstatistic}.
+Then we define a significance level $\alpha$, i.e. the probability of detecting a difference under the null hypothesis that samples are drawn from the same distribution.
+We reject the null hypothesis, i.e., recognize the samples as anomalies, if the inequality in Eq (\ref{equ:KStestinequ}) holds.